redhat-developer/odo/docs/odo-cli-reference.md

   # Create new Node.js component with the source in current directory.
   odo create nodejs

+  # Create new Node.js component and push it to the cluster immediately.
+  odo create nodejs --now

   # A specific image version may also be specified
   odo create nodejs:latest